About us

 Shared Meal Encounter

-During our time together, we hope to nurture connection and diverse experiencing.
-These encounters are guided by our Lived Experience Facilitators, who role model their current relationship to connected-eating, holding understanding for the complexities and challenges of the recovery journey.
-Here, they compassionately hold space for individuals to identify and share their unique challenges or wins.
+These encounters are guided by our Lived Experience Facilitators, who role model their current relationship to connected eating, holding understanding and compassion for the complexities and challenges of the recovery journey.
+Participation remains an invitational, and individuals are welcome to honour their ‘edge’ on any given day and engage only in aspects which they feel comfortable with and supported in.

-The following key guiding principals inform our decision making;
+The following key guiding principles inform our decision making;

-Consultation with the individuals current support team [guided by their chosen GP & Dietician and/or other]
+Consultation with the individuals loved ones and/or current support team [with consent]

-Meeting the individual where they are at; discerning their wins, strengths, safe foods & processes and their current challenges.
-We use this to guide us in our [diverse] ways of supporting the individual as they continue to unfold in their healing journey.
+Meeting the individual where they are at; discerning their wins, strengths, safe-foods and current challenges.
+We use this to guide us in our [diverse] ways of supporting the individual as they continue to unfold in their recovery journey.

-This form of support aims to generate individual agency and capacity building.
-We utilise a discourse that is ‘curious’ and inquiry based when an individual is challenged [in; anticipatory anxiety, choices around food, ordering, preparing, consuming, post-meal anxiety, thoughts/feelings etc].
+We utilise a discourse that is ‘curious’ and ‘inquiry’ based when an individual is challenged [in; anticipatory anxiety, choices around food, ordering, preparing, consuming, post- meal anxiety, thoughts/feelings etc].

 We use these experiences to support the individual in the present moment, as well as to build an understanding of the day-to-day challenges and successes that are inextricably linked with their extended environment [home, work, relationships, studies and other external factors].